faisalamin9696/steem-keychain-extension/documentation/README.md

 Alternatively, you can use `requestSignTx` and verify the signature on your backend.

-## @hiveio/keychain

-This [npm module][99] makes it easy to add Keychain support within the browser.
-It also includes helpful functions to check whether Keychain was used before.
-It was developed by @therealwolf (witness).

 ## Operations

 The Steem Keychain extension will inject a "steem_keychain" JavaScript into all web pages opened in the browser while the extension is running.
 You can therefore check if the current user has the extension installed using the following code: